TheTreeHouseof95/Tools/README.md

+Installation:
+Run the script or drag and drop in Max.
+You can find it under NK Tools category.

+Info:

 If you are tired of selecting Biped body parts/pivots by a menu and prefer to have your selection controls directly in the viewport then this tool may help you!

 Bip-Animator is a helper tool for Biped animators that enables quick selection of Biped parts via flexible helpers.
 The helpers are completely non-destructive to any existing biped rig.